 Stephanie Weier: Stephanie Weier is the CEO/Founder of The Domain Group.
 Holding a passion for filmmaking, branding and legal compliance, Stephanie has worked on building The Domain Group to be a leader in the industry with 20 years of service working for studios, indie producers, game companies, web content and commercials.
 Founding the company in 2001, Stephanie has lead The Domain Group to having completed over 1000 films in 15 years.
 She holds a EJD in Contract and IP Law from Concord Law University.
 Lori Dalton: The Domain Group, Inc. is based in Los Angeles, CA. Day to day operations are performed by studio veterans who have a combined experience of over 80 years.
 They bring professionalism, passion and innovation to every project they work on.
 Their clients are primarily studios or indies who deliver to the studio system, and they are excited to be able to bring their expertise to you!
 Lori Dalton is the President of The Domain Group and is one of the most comprehensive and detailed clearance analysts in the industry.
 Her project management ability has helped position The Domain Group as both a clearance house and branding company.
 Full Bio »

-Learn directly from Stephanie Weier (CEO) and Lori Dalton (President) from The Domain Group, the industry leader in clearances, script breakdown reports and research.
-With over 80 years of combined experience, the company has over 1,000 credits including Happy Death Day, Breaking Bad, Crazy, Stupid, Love (Emma Stone, Ryan Gosling, Steve Carell), Blue Valentine (Ryan gosling, Michelle Williams) Edge of Darkness (Mel Gibson) Gimmie Shelter (Vanessa hudgens) and Ray (Jamie Foxx, Kerry Washington) to name a few!
+Combined, Stephanie and Lori have over 40 years of experience.
+Their company has over 1,000 credits including Happy Death Day, Breaking Bad, Crazy, Stupid, Love (Emma Stone, Ryan Gosling, Steve Carell), Blue Valentine (Ryan gosling, Michelle Williams) Edge of Darkness (Mel Gibson) Gimmie Shelter (Vanessa hudgens) and Ray (Jamie Foxx, Kerry Washington) to name a few!
 Together, Stephanie and Lori will lead you through the land of clearances, so you can concentrate on making the film you want to make without worry!

 Q: What is the format of a webinar?